 Gianni Frasi, a coffee roaster at the “Laboratorio Torrefazione Giamaica Caffè” in Verona called his friends Massimiliano (Max) and Raffaele (Raf), the Alajmo brothers who own the three-star restaurant “Le Calandre” in Padua and the “Gran Caffè Quadri” in Venice.

 “Guys, this place it right up your alley!”
-Max and Raf showed up straight away, took a tour, started dreaming, met David Laner, a young Parisian entrepreneur (Racines, Racines 2, vivant) who became one of their partners, and came to the rapid conclusion that this place was for them.
+Max and Raf showed up straight away, took a tour, started dreaming, met David Laner, a young Parisian entrepreneur (Racines, Racines 2, Vivant) who became one of their partners, and came to the rapid conclusion that this place was indeed for them.

 Between a classified print shop and a restaurant, there are a few legal-technical-administrative subtleties that we will spare you; Raf explained by spreading his thumb and his index finger 12 centimeters apart that “the file was this thick!”